rjkviegas/course/further_javascript/deprecated/ajax/ajax_jquery_spinners.md

 =================

-***Please note, as with all Makers Academy materials, there may be subtle errors in the following materials.
+***Please note, as with all Makers materials, there may be subtle errors in the following materials.
 Please try to approach those as challenges on which to polish your debugging skills - pull requests always welcome.***

 *Many thanks to [Alex Peattie](https://github.com/alexpeattie) and [Tansaku](https://github.com/tansaku) for the design of this walkthrough*